 “I’ve listened to the Going off on Tangent CD again.
 I still can’t quite get over The End, The En-d.
 It never fails to cheer me up.” ~ Rory Watson (19/8/2016)

 Thanks to all the squirrels and the sheeps and all the marvellous artistes named above and also those wonderfully obliging wits cornered on campus at the University of Glamorgan whose names I didn’t catch and who appear on the album unknowingly but with my permission.
-A big thank you to Bob Hewett, John Dane, Steve Johnson, Mary Traynor and all at and around GTFM Radio and Head In The Clouds.
+A big thank you to Bob Hewett, John Dane, Steve Johnson, Mary Traynor, and all at and around GTFM Radio.
 Great thanks to Mum and Dad.
 Thank you and you.

 All of this © Jake Wyatt / Nice Adventures Productions